RSS isn’t new, it’s been around since the 1990’s but it’s massively undervalued and can help you transform the way you communicate with your audience

 It may be that the site does not have an RSS Feed.
 In which case you can create them using a service like Fetch RSS.
 We have no affiliation with Fetch and haven’t used their service for our own content.

-Finding RSS feeds for social media sites and platforms
+How can I find RSS feeds for social media sites and platforms?

 Many platforms and websites will have RSS feeds with built in, or there will be a service that creates feeds from their content.
 A bit of searching will help you identify how to create RSS feeds for sites like YouTube, Twitter and Instagram